ksmyth/GME/Doc/README_in.txt

 1. Release Notes
 ************************************************

-Release Notes
+Release Notes of Release 21.4.1
 ----------------------------------
   - Binary compatibility with 11.12.2
-  - Fix bug where 'Do you want to save?' dialog appears too often
+  - Fix bug where 'Do you want to save?' dialog appears when the project hasn't been modified
+  - Fix some high-DPI rendering issues

 Release Notes of Release 20.2.12
 ----------------------------------